jvparidon/groupassign-hungarian/README.md

 # groupassign-hungarian
 Assign people to groups based on rank preference using the Hungarian algorithm.
-The Hungarian algorithm is a deterministic* procedure to find a (close to) optimal assignment of participants to groups.
+The Hungarian algorithm is a deterministic[^1] procedure to find a (close to) optimal assignment of participants to groups.
 The script can handle any number of groups and participants, as long as the number of participants does not exceed the number of groups times the maximum group size.

 ## How to use groupassign-hungarian
 Set the maximum group size using `--max_group_size` and specify a comma-separated text file of preferences using `--filename` (an example_preferences.txt file is provided).